learn-co-curriculum/mod3-project-week-setup-example/README.md

 # Setting Up the Frontend Client Application
 ![Wild West](http://chrisenss.com/wp-content/uploads/2016/10/wildwest.png)

 Coming from Module 2 , you may be used to a framework such as Ruby on Rails being very *opinionated*.
-That is, it has a lot of options about how your application should be structured.
-The same rules don't apply on the frontend, there is not *one right way to structure your code*.
+That is, it has a lot of opinions about how your application should be structured.
+The same rules don't apply on the frontend, there is *not one right way to structure your code*.
 Specifically, we are not using any frontend framwork and many of the design decisions will be left up to you.

 Here, we'll walk through one feature and provide some example code.
 The example code will be a reasonable/sensible way to structure this application.
 You should learn what you can from it and structure your code in a similar pattern.